Fare: Modern American with International Influences

 Recommended For: Diners who enjoy high end fine dining, including creatively prepared food, excellent service, and an impressive wine collection.

-One of the top upscale dining spots in northern New Jersey.
-Restaurant Latour is located in the Crystal Springs Resort, a 4,000 acre high end Alpine themed hotel resort.
+One of the top upscale Fine dining spots in northern New Jersey.
+Restaurant Latour is in the Crystal Springs Resort, a 4,000-acre high end Alpine themed hotel resort.

 For that special ambiance, arrive for dinner in time to take in the sunset over the mountains.
-It's a plus for a romantic occasion.
+It is a plus for a romantic occasion.

 In the warmer summer months, there is outdoor dining on the patio with scenic views of the Kittatinny Mtns in the direction of the Delaware Water Gap and Pennsylvania

 Not recommended for children.
 Children under 21 not admitted

 Restaurant Latour is open 4 days/week: Thursday - Sunday for Dinner: 5:00PM - 10:00PM